hack3rs.ca network-security

 Suggested starting block: Capture And Scope

-2. Troubleshoot TLS handshake failures, certificate mismatches, and HTTP application errors.
+2. Troubleshoot TLS handshake failures, certificate errors, and HTTP application response codes.

 Suggested starting block: DNS / TLS Field Extraction (TShark)